What are we doing here?

 WATER SAFETY

-Living so close to the sea we are very aware of the dangers children might face near open water.
-Each year we hold a surf day where the children meet with the RNLI to learn about how to stay safe and what all of the flags mean.
-Plus some children had their first surf lesson where they were incredible and encouraging each other and spurring on their friends we were frightened of the waves.
-Isabella would dip her toe last year but this year she was catching waves.
-What amazing perseverance they showed!
-Well done Malborough.
+Living so close to the sea, we are very aware of the dangers children might face near open water.
+Each year we hold a beach day when the children meet with the RNLI to learn about how to stay safe and what all the flags on our beaches mean.
+As part of this day, some of our children take part in surfing lessons.

-Whilst learning about plastic waste last term, the children had requested a beach clean whilst we were there.
+Whilst learning about plastic waste, the children took part in a beach clean.
 They did an amazing job finding old fishing lines and bottles.
 Some children made some beach art with their finds.
 They were very happy to have helped the planet and one child said, 'We have turned something ugly into a beautiful art work.'

 SCIENCE TRIP TO THE ZOO